CodeXTF2/CustomC2ChannelTemplate/README.md

 ![gif.gif](https://github.com/CodeXTF2/CustomC2ChannelTemplate/blob/main/gif.gif?raw=true)

 ## Usage
-the hook.c, hash.h and hook.h files are rough templates, but they can be dropped into [Crystal kit](https://github.com/rasta-mouse/Crystal-Kit) to be used as is as a PoC.
+the customCallback.h, hook.c, hash.h and hook.h files are rough templates, but they can be dropped into [Crystal kit](https://github.com/rasta-mouse/Crystal-Kit) to be used as is as a PoC.
 Place them into the udrl/src folder, replacing the existing copies. tcg.h is unchanged (from Raphael Mudge's tradecraft garden)

 Examples in the examples/ folder can be used as is, but they are **examples** and operational considerations were not taken when writing them.
 Use with caution.

 Current examples are:
 - named pipe (broker must run on same host)
 - TCP
-- ICMP
-- Websockets
 - UDP (I was too lazy to do chunking, so max callback size of 65535)
-- NTP (I was too lazy to do chunking, so max callback size of 65535)

 Note that original evasion capabilities in Crystal kit such as the Draugr implementation and sleep masking have been removed from the hook.c to keep this codebase clean and portable.
 If you wish to keep those features, you can add them back from the original copies in Crystal kit.